When Sinuses Attack!

-The good news about sinusitis is that it's not contagious, so if you are feeling well enough, you can go to school or go outside and play.
+The good news about sinusitis is that it's not .
+So if you feel well enough, you can go to school or go outside and play.
 In no time, you'll be over your infection — and you'll be saying so long to sinusitis!

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.